Royal Coachman Lodge

 Royal Coachman caters to 12 anglers per week

 The Lodge prides itself on the quality and quantity of food available to its guests.
 Freshly baked bread, rolls, and pastries are served at each meal.
 Fresh fruit and vegetables are always available.
 Dinner menus vary but typically include New York steak, prime rib, halibut, a variety of Alaskan seafood...
 Snacks are always available.
 Appetizers each evening.
-There's a telephone at the Lodge, and Wi-Fi.
+There's a telephone at the Lodge, and free Wi-Fi.